gabriel-joe/car-rent-manager/README.md

 ###  Introduction

-This is an example of an App combining some of the most used tech's actually as
+This is an example of an App combining some of the most used tech's today

 - Docker
 - SpringBoot